nautechsystems/nautilus_trader/README.md

 A `Makefile` is provided to automate most installation and build tasks.
 It provides the following targets:
 - `make install` -- Installs the package using poetry
+- `make install-dev` -- Installs the package using poetry (including all dev and test dependencies)
 - `make build` -- Runs the Cython build script
 - `make clean` -- Cleans all non-source artifacts from the repository
 - `make docs` -- Builds the documentation HTML using Sphinx
 - `make pre-commit` -- Runs the pre-commit checks over all files
+- `make pytest` -- Ensures all test dependencies are installed and runs all tests with pytest (except performance)
+- `make pytest` -- Same as `make pytest` and additionally runs test coverage and produces a report

 ## Examples